noahpy/Cloud-BankingAPI/README.md

 This will start a server on your computer.
 Take the URL from the output and use the method specified below to get started!

+NOTE: The AWS Database Instance is currently deleted for safety reasons.
+This is why this program will **not** run just by cloning it.
+Instead you could create a MySQL Database with the given structure and specify your host and password in 'src/business/dataQuery.py' to run this program.
+Message me for any questions! :)

 ## System Design:

 ### System Decomposition: